stroggprog/os-backup-generator/README.md

 Requires 'osConsoleCommand()' to be enabled.
 This is a GOD level command.
 The owner of the script must be enabled as a god on the grid.
 See http://opensimulator.org/wiki/OsConsoleCommand for details.

+Also requires `osReplaceString` to be enabled (should be by default).

 The script is configured through a config notecard named 'config' (because I have no imagination).
 The notecard can contain instructions, one per line:

 1. Any line starting with a # is a comment and is ignored